shell embedding and options

 [student@linux gen]$

-You can embed a shell in an embedded shell
+You can embed a shell in an embedded shell, this is

 This screenshot shows an embedded shell inside an embedded shell.